neatest/neat-cli/README.md

 - CLI specific [readme section](inject/installation.md)
 - [Github action](actions/cli.yml) to test/build/publish your CLI

+## Requirements

+- Obtain an [authentication token from NPM](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) and set it as the `NPM_TOKEN` Github secret for your repo (this is used to publish your CLI)

 ## Usage

 Install [Neat](https://github.com/olivr-com/neat) `npm i -g neat` or you can run it directly through `npx neat`